Federal Tax Benefits

 Get information on how the IRS Data Retrieval System works and how it can help you retrieve your taxes filed to assist in applying for the FAFSA.

 The Higher Education Opportunity Act conditions the eligibility of educational institutions to participate in Title IV programs on the development of and compliance with a code of conduct which prohibits conflicts of interest for its financial aid personnel.
-Doane College’s Officers, employees and its agents are required to comply with this code of conduct.
+Doane University’s Officers, employees and its agents are required to comply with this code of conduct.

 The Coordinating Commission for Postsecondary Education is responsible for responding to formal complaints against public, independent non-profit, and most proprietary institutions of higher education that offer degrees in Nebraska